Fluotop/Project1/README.md

 ---
 Originates from the Yahhoo Finance API

-For a selected timeperiod the following variables are available for a selected time interval:
+For a selected timeperiod the following variables are available at every selected time interval:

 **RAW (used as is)**